The best bluebell walks in Surrey

 There’s nothing more enchanting than stumbling across a vibrant carpet of woodland bluebells.
 In the Banstead Woods, near Chipstead, bluebells flourish and they are at their best between mid-April and late May.

-Pitstop: You can walk to The Ramblers Rest from Banstead Woods, and as well as allowing dogs into the bar, there’s a great garden which is open from 12 April.
-The White Hart in Chipstead is a couple of miles away and will also open the garden from 12 April.
+Pitstop: You can walk to The Ramblers Rest from Banstead Woods, and as well as allowing dogs into the bar, there’s a great garden.
+The White Hart in Chipstead is a couple of miles away and also a great outdoor terrace.

 Kingswood, nr Warlingham